tennissan-lab/whatsapp-clone/README.md

 - **Socket delivery logic**: Optimized to mark messages "delivered" only when users connect, and "read" immediately if they are in the active chat.

 ---
-Created by Monish Narain N for the Full Stack Developer Technical Task.
+Created by Tennissan J for the Full Stack Developer Technical Task.